Registration Restrictions and Approvals

 An undergraduate student in good academic standing (2.0 GPA or better) may register for a maximum of 18 semester credit hours.
 Students with a GPA of 3.0 or better may be approved for a maximum of 20 semester credit hours by the head of their academic major department or by the appropriate college dean.

 A graduate student in good academic standing (3.0 GPA or better) may register for a maximum of 12 semester credit hours per semester.
 In exceptional situations, graduate students with a 3.5 GPA or better on all graduate course work attempted at ASU may request to register for a maximum of 15 semester credit hours in the semester in which they will graduate.
-The request should be made through the College of Graduate Studies dean’s office.
+The request should be made through the College of Graduate Studies and Research dean’s office.
 A graduate, teaching or research assistant who works half time or more for the university may, with the approval of the supervising faculty member and department head, register for a maximum load of nine semester credit hours (required load is six semester credit hours).
 An assistant who works less than half time may, with the approval of the supervising faculty member and department head, enroll for a maximum of 12 semester credit hours of graduate courses.

 The stated maximum course loads for students enrolled at Angelo State apply to all courses in which the student is enrolled concurrently, whether in residence or elsewhere.